SEPTEMBER 12, 2014 By Gabriel Benjamin

 Also, menstrual pain could be as a result of certain disorders in the woman’s reproductive organs.
 Such cramps usually begin earlier in the menstrual cycle and could last longer than regular menstrual cramps.

-Cramps present in varying ways and degrees.
-As such, an individual may experience severe pain in the abdomen, hips, lower back and inner thighs — all at the same time!
-Needless to say, experiences such as this make young adults to expect their menstrual period with trepidation.
+Cramps are present in varying ways and degrees.
+As such, an individual may experience severe pain in the abdomen, hips, lower back, and inner thighs – all at the same time!
+Of course, do not confuse menstrual cramps with chronic ailments.
+Some women might suffer from chronic back muscle conditions and might need the help of chiropractic for pain management.
+Needless to say, painful bleeding experiences make young adults expect their menstrual period with trepidation.

 Also, deploying heat therapy on targeted areas will increase blood flow and deliver oxygen to the cells.
 This will help in stretching the muscles and other connective tissues.
 It will in turn result in reduced tension with an increase in flexibility, leading to an overall feeling of relief and comfort.Foods for cramps

 Scientific researchers also assure that there are foods that can at least reduce the cramps, making life a lot more enjoyable even during your monthly flow.
 Such foods include the following…

 Nutritionists swear that bananas are a rich source of anti-cramping nutrients such as vitamin B6, which increases energy levels, regulates moods and lessens bloating.
 Bananas are also rich in potassium – a mineral that our body uses to control muscle contractions.
 When you feast regularly on banana before and during your period, therefore, you are likely to get relief from cramps.
 Other foods in this category are fish, chicken and potatoes.